jaimeibar/pygoza/README.md

 # pygoza

-Get information about all Real Zaragoza matches.
+Fetch information about all Real Zaragoza matches.

-Output: ics file ready to import to a Calendar app.
+Output: ics file ready to import into a Calendar app.

 ### Events description